gaia-platform/GaiaPlatform/production/sdk/README.md

 The Gaia SDK includes the Database Server executable and the Gaia Declarative C++ SDK.

-To download the package, use the time-limited URL that was sent to you in your welcome email.
+To download the package, use the URL that you were sent in your welcome email.

 ## Install the package